Ben-Gayther/predicting_goodreads_review_ratings/README.md

 The predictions will be saved to `submission.csv`.

-The kaggle notebook which executes the same code is `kagglenotebook.ipynb` in order to utilise Kaggle's GPUs.
+The kaggle notebook which executes the same code is `kaggle_submission.ipynb` in order to utilise Kaggle's GPUs.

 A small notebook containg some of the inital analysis is also included in `notebooks/development.ipynb`.